John Combe (British Army officer): Prisoner of War

-Combe was promoted to temporary brigadier on 3 April 1941, handing over command of the 11th Hussars to Lieutenant-Colonel W. I. Leetham.
-As a result of Erwin Rommel's advance from El Agheila, he was appointed by the Commander-in-Chief Middle East Command, Archibald Wavell, to accompany another desert-experienced officer, Lieutenant-General Richard O'Connor (the former commander of the Western Desert Force which had become the XIII Corps) as adviser to Lieutenant-General Sir Philip Neame, the commander of HQ Cyrenaica Command (the successor to XIII Corps).
+Combe was promoted to temporary brigadier on 3 April 1941, handing over command of the 11th Hussars to Lieutenant Colonel W. I. Leetham.
+As a result of Erwin Rommel's advance from El Agheila, he was appointed by the Commander-in-Chief Middle East Command, Archibald Wavell, to accompany another desert-experienced officer, Lieutenant General Richard O'Connor (the former commander of the Western Desert Force which had become the XIII Corps) as adviser to Lieutenant General Sir Philip Neame, the commander of HQ Cyrenaica Command (the successor to XIII Corps).
 On the night of 6 April 1941, Combe was travelling by car with Neame and O'Connor from their Advanced HQ at Msus to its new location at Tmimi.
 They were captured by the Germans and taken to mainland Italy to be held as prisoners of war (POW).

-He was initially sent to the Villa Orsini near Sulmona in the Abruzzo, where he was amongst other distinguished officers, apart from Neame and O'Connor they included, Air Marshal Owen Tudor Boyd, and Major-General Adrian Carton de Wiart.
+Combe was initially sent to the Villa Orsini near Sulmona in the Abruzzo, where he was amongst other distinguished officers, apart from Neame and O'Connor they included, Air Marshal Owen Tudor Boyd, and Major General Adrian Carton de Wiart.
 He was later transferred to another camp, Castello di Vincigliata PG12 near Florence.
 He settled into camp life becoming one of the gardeners, as well as keeping sixteen hens, "and tended them like a mother."
 He was an enthusiastic escaper, taking it turns in tunnelling and one of the six officers to escape in April 1943.
 He was caught the next morning in Milan railway station, whilst studying a timetable.

 Partisans in Italy

-He escaped from Vincigliata again with all remaining officers and men during the Italian Armistice in September 1943.
-He reached Camaldoli with Lieutenant-General Sir Philip Neame, Lieutenant-General Sir Richard O'Connor and other British officers.
+Combe escaped from Vincigliata again with all remaining officers and men during the Italian Armistice in September 1943.
+He reached Camaldoli with Lieutenant General Sir Philip Neame, Lieutenant General Sir Richard O'Connor and other British officers.
 In Romagna, he joined the Italian partisans led by Libero the nom de guerre of Riccardo Fedel.
 During the winter of 1943–44 this partisan group helped Combe and other Allied prisoners to escape.
 They included Brigadier "Rudolf" Vaughan, Brigadier "Ted" Todhunter, Captain Guy Ruggles-Brise and Lieutenant "Dan" Ranfurly.
 In March 1944 with the help of Italian guides, they made an astonishing 250 mi walk across the mountains in snow, to keep a rendezvous with agents on the coast.
 The group acquired a leaking fishing boat and eventually arrived at Allied lines in May 1944.
 Combe, Todhunter and Ranfurly arrived in Algiers on 12 May and were flown to England.

 Back with Eighth Army

-After his escape Combe re-joined Eighth Army.
-In October 1944 he was given command of 2nd Armoured Brigade (which position he held until after the German surrender) and had his substantive (permanent) rank advanced from lieutenant-colonel to colonel.
+After his escape Combe re-joined the Eighth Army.
+In October 1944 he was given command of the 2nd Armoured Brigade (which he held until after the German surrender) and had his substantive (permanent) rank advanced from lieutenant colonel to colonel.